 - Lavender Extract: Ultra simple, just stuff clean fresh (or you can use dried) flowers into a sterile mason jar, pour vodka over to cover and store in fridge place for 2 weeks flipping jar over every day or two.
 If using fresh lavender, you must refrigerate it while steeping and strain it out so that it doesn’t go bad, if using dried, you don’t need to store it in the fridge and can let it steep longer if you like.

-- Lavender Syrup: For my recipe I used 3 cups sugar, 1 1/2 c water and 6 tbsp fresh lavender flowers.
+- Lavender Syrup: For my recipe I used 2 c sugar and 2 c water (equal parts) and 6 tbsp fresh lavender flowers.
 Heat on medium until boiling and then turn down and simmer 10 more minutes.
 Let cool slightly and then strain into sterile mason jars or other glass bottles and refrigerate.
 Strained well, this will keep a couple of months in your refrigerator.
 This is crazy good and is great in alcoholic and non-alcoholic drinks alike as well as in baking (shortbread, cheesecake…), ice cream and more.
 For a fresh take on the classic Champagne cocktail using this syrup, try my Lavender french 75 below and for a non-alcoholic treat check out my girl Jenna’s Lavender Latte Recipe over on her health and wellness blog, The Nourished Vibe-Yummm!

 Lavender French 75

 - 4 oz Gin

 Into each of 2 champagne flutes pour 1 oz syrup, 2 oz gin and top with 3 oz champagne or other dry sparkling wine.
 Garnish with a sprig of lavender if available.